woodworking is a journey

 For many people, woodworking conjures images of industrial machinery: loud things with spinning blades.
 While those can be wonderful tools, they’re built primarily to aid efficiency and make woodworking faster and more replicable.

 By contrast, our woodshop is built around the art of hand tools, and places the craftsperson at the center of the process.
 It’s not about production, it’s about tactile judgment, studied technique, and human workmanship — the maker and the tool in harmony.
+While we do have a nice mix of power tools in our shop (and offer training clinics on how to use them), the machines are designed to complement the process rather than lead the dance.

 Hand tools allow us to develop hand feel and technique, experiment with form and texture, master joinery, and learn the architecture of furniture and other objects.
-Here you can build, shape, whittle, and carve in a space that is both safe for learning and experimentation while also being supportive of mastery.
+Here you can build, flatten, profile, shape, whittle, and carve in a space that is both safe for learning and experimentation while also being supportive of mastery.

 woodworking pathways